nathanjclark/shuttle-etl/TUTORIAL.md

 Traditional ETL infrastructure deployment is notoriously complex, typically requiring expertise in container orchestration platforms like Kubernetes or Docker Swarm, manual database provisioning and migration management, secure secret distribution systems, load balancer configuration and SSL certificate management, and comprehensive monitoring and logging infrastructure setup.

 With Shuttle, all of this operational complexity disappears behind simple annotations in your code.
 You focus exclusively on your business logic while Shuttle handles the infrastructure concerns automatically.
-This represents true "Infrastructure as Code" where your application requirements directly drive infrastructure provisioning.
+This represents true "Infrastructure from Code" where your application requirements directly drive infrastructure provisioning.

-The result is a production-ready ETL job that delivers enterprise-grade performance and reliability while operating at a fraction of the cost and complexity of traditional cloud deployments.
+The result is an ETL job that delivers great performance and reliability while operating at a fraction of the cost and complexity of traditional cloud deployments.

----

-_Ready to build more complex data pipelines?
-Check out the [Shuttle documentation](https://docs.shuttle.dev) for more integrations and deployment options._